tecty/COMP2041/README.md

 Mostly full mark in labs and tutorial.

 # Ass1 Legit
+## 100/100
-A clone of git by perl. full mark, incremental file tracking, self defined api for stroing data.
+A clone of git by perl.
+Including incremental file tracking, self defined api for stroing data.

 # Ass2 Instacram
+## 94.3/100
 A simplified frontend of Instergram.
 Single Page Application by vanilla javascript.
 Correct and simple style by Bootstrap CSS 4 and icon support from font awsome.
-94.3/100
-$ ./autogen.sh
-$ ./configure
-$ make
-$ sudo make install